cealyssa814/AccountLedgerApplication/README.md

 	What gets saved: a new line with a minus in front of the amount (the app adds it):

-	Behind the scenes: amount is forced negative with -Math.abs(amt).
+	Under the hood: amount is forced negative with -Math.abs(amt).

 	*Common mistakes & fixes:

-		-Entering a negative number yourself → app keeps it negative anyway (safe).
+		-Entering a negative number yourself >> app keeps it negative anyway.

 <img width="434" height="140" alt="Screenshot 2025-10-16 at 4 05 52 PM" src="https://github.com/user-attachments/assets/af73c474-04bc-4a52-a291-06c0b33eca5e" />